Analysis of Hamlet's Soliloquies in Acts I, II, and III

 He is still contemplating suicide and considers how, by taking one's own life, with 'a bare bodkin', or dagger, one might avoid 'whips and scorns' and other hard-to-bear wrongs.
 However, he refers to death as 'the dread of something' in the 'undiscover'd country', and this shows that he worried about how his soul might be treated in the afterlife.

 When Hamlet is remarking on such people, he is actually talking about himself.
 He believes that his uncle is wicked and deserves to die.
 He believes that it is he who should end his uncle's life.
 But he is afraid of going to purgatory, as the spirit claiming to be his father has done.
 He is afraid of risking hell by committing suicide.
 He is afraid of doing the wrong thing, and is inactive, partly because of his conscience.
-He is afraid of consequences that his religious upbringing—an upbringing that would have been the norm—have instilled in him.
+He is afraid of the potential consequences that his religious upbringing—an upbringing that would have been the norm—claim would come if he commits suicide.

 Hamlet continues to feel frustrated and angry in his grief, and his feelings of impotence have returned.
 Although Claudius's response to the play indicated guilt, Hamlet still does not know what the right thing to do is—right in the eyes of God, that is.